ethersphere/swarm-cli/README.md

 This command will ask for a password.
 After that a new identity is created (named `main`).
 Now we can use this identity to sign updates.
 It's also possible to import and export Ethereum JSON V3 format identities that works with other apps (e.g. wallets).

 For uploading to a feed we can use the `feed upload` command.
-It expects an `identity` to be provided along with the `password` belonging to it and the `path` of the directory (or file) we want to upload.
+It expects an `identity` to be provided along with the `password` that belongs to it and the `path` of the folder (or file) we want to upload.

 ```
 swarm-cli feed upload --identity main --password my-secret-password --path dist